 Environmentally-friendly production of uniform pastilles

-Free-flowing, uniform pastilles are produced which are easy to handle, bag and transport.
-Because little dust is created in the production process, or subsequently by the pastilles, the entire production is environmentally friendly.
+Our system produces free-flowing, uniform pastilles which are easy to handle, bag and transport.
+Since the production process and the pastilles are almost dust-free, the entire production is environmentally friendly.